TKar9901/Statistical-Analytics-on-London-Borough-Data/README.md

-# Statistical-Analytics-on-London-Borough-Data
+# A Level Statistics Coursework
- A Level Coursework showcasing applied statistical analytics on real world large dataset
+ A Level Coursework showcasing applied statistical analytics on a real world large dataset